Materiality (architecture): Immateriality

-Recent conceptualizations of materiality cites an "immateriality" of contemporary architecture and this mainly based on the use of virtual material.
+Recent conceptualizations of materiality cites an "immateriality" of contemporary architecture, and this is mainly based on the use of virtual material.
 This discourse draws from the Deleuzian philosophy, which describes virtual as "what every object carries with it" one that is neither its reality nor merely what it could have been but what it is imagined to be.
 Paul Virilio's notion of the "new window", which pertains to computer terminals and designates video as an architectural element, architecture assumes a dematerialized form, where dimensions are lost with the onset of aesthetic disappearance.
 The analogy is that "telematics replaces the doorway" and "pixel replaces the bolt".
 According to Anne Friedberg, the virtual concept operated through a frame that serve as a portal to another world, rendering a characterization where materiality is located on one side of the frame and immateriality on the other.